thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 SELECT * FROM movies INNER JOIN awards ON movies.id = awards.movie_id;
 ```

+You can specify the columns you want included in the results.

 ```sql
 SELECT title, kind, name FROM movies INNER JOIN awards ON awards.movie_id = movies.id;
 ```